-Courses in physics and general science offer students an opportunity to develop an appreciation and understanding of the physical world.
-Coursework develops comprehension of basic physical principles, competence in using logical procedures in problem-solving and an awareness of historical advances and future potential in the field of science.
+The department offers courses in physics, astronomy and general science where students develop an appreciation and understanding of nature and the underlying laws which govern our universe.
+Coursework develops comprehension of basic physical principles, competence in using logical procedures in problemsolving and an awareness of historical advances and future potential in the field of science.